osvlabs/mqtt-quacker/README.md

 QUACKER_DRYRUN| Dont push to server, just output payload. |""

 ## Custom Data
 Please edit the file `data.json` to any text you want.
-It support following placeholders:
+It supports following placeholders:
 - `q:float:{min},{max}` to generate a float number between [min, max).
 - `q:int:{min},{max}` to generate an integer number between [min, max).
 - `q:string:{str1},{str2},{str3},...,{strn}` to get one string from n strings randomly.